the-pet-projects/micro-transactions-docs/README.md

-# micro-transactions-docs
+# Documentation for the micro transactions service
-Repository for documentation of the micro transactions service
+Open the [wiki section](https://github.com/the-pet-projects/micro-transactions-docs/wiki) so that you can access the documentation.